Sam-Gunawan/Desmos-web-clone/README.md

 ## Notes
 _As of August 1 2024..._
 1. The website is **completely static**.
 It is built only on HTML and CSS.
-2. At this time, I have yet learned how to use JS with HTML and CSS, so no dynamic features yet (e.g. a login page overlay)!
+2. At this time, I have yet learned how to use JS with HTML and CSS, so no dynamic features yet (e.g. a login page overlay).
 3. The website is **not responsive**, looking forward to learning responsive web design though.
 4. Feel free to use this for your own learning experience (or criticize it to hell 🤗).

+_© 2024 Samuel Theodore Gunawan.
+All rights reserved._